CA-LoRA: Concept-Aware LoRA for Domain-Aligned Segmentation Dataset Generation: Introduction

-To the best of our knowledge, this is the first work to address these issues comprehensively.
-We propose Concept-Aware LoRA (CA-LoRA) that updates only the weights related to desired concepts (\eg, viewpoint or style) while preserving the rest to leverage the knowledge of pretrained T2I models.
-Our approach enables the model to learn only the key concepts needed for aligning with the target domain, resulting in generated images that are not only well-aligned but also more diverse and informative.
-For example, if the desired concept is driving-scene viewpoints, the model learns that viewpoint alone and generates images that extend beyond the original training data by incorporating various styles, object shapes, and layouts.
-Additionally, the text controllability of T2I models enables the generation of specific styles from user input, making them highly effective in DG setting~\cite{choi2021robustnet,hoyer2022hrda,hoyer2022daformer}, which require diverse conditions such as adverse weather or varying illumination.
+We propose Concept-Aware LoRA (CA-LoRA), a fine-tuning method that \textit{automatically identifies and updates only the weights} of T2I models associated with the desired concepts, while keeping the remaining weights frozen to preserve the pretrained knowledge.
+This allows the model to \textit{learn only the specified concepts}, enabling it to generate images that are both well-aligned with the target domain and more diverse and informative.
+For example, when the desired concept is the \textit{viewpoint}, our method fine-tunes the model to learn only the viewpoint from the given dataset, allowing it to generate images with varying styles, object shapes, and layouts---capabilities that standard LoRA fine-tuned models lack, as they tend to overfit to the training style and fail to generalize beyond it, even with varied text prompts.
+Consequently, our fine-tuned T2I models can generate specific styles based on user input, making them particularly effective in DG settings~\cite{choi2021robustnet,hoyer2022hrda,hoyer2022daformer}.

-We demonstrate the effectiveness of our approach for urban-scene segmentation by comparing it with state-of-the-art dataset generation methods~\cite{datasetdm,jia2023dginstyle,brooks2023instructpix2pix,benigmim2023one} in both in-domain and DG settings.
-Our contributions are threefold: \begin{enumerate} \item We propose Concept-Aware LoRA, a novel fine-tuning method that selectively identifies and updates only the weights related to the necessary concepts (\eg, viewpoint or style) for domain alignment, reducing overfitting and preserving pretrained knowledge. \item Concept-Aware LoRA enables T2I models to generate well-aligned and informative samples beyond training data.
-This addresses data scarcity by generating image-label pairs from underrepresented distributions (\eg, adverse weather), improving segmentation performance. \item Our method achieves state-of-the-art performance across various tasks, with improvements of +2.30 mIoU in few-shot, +1.34 mIoU in fully supervised settings on Cityscapes, and +1.53 mIoU in DG benchmarks (ACDC, Dark Zurich, BDD100K, Mapillary Vistas), along with strong results on Pascal-VOC.
-It consistently generates higher-quality image-label pairs than existing methods. \end{enumerate}
+Our analysis shows that the proposed CA-LoRA can exclusively learn the specified concepts, and we demonstrate the effectiveness of the generated datasets for urban-scene segmentation by comparing them with state-of-the-art dataset generation methods~\cite{datasetdm,jia2023dginstyle,brooks2023instructpix2pix,benigmim2023one} in both in-domain and domain generalization settings.

+Our contributions are threefold: \begin{enumerate} \item We propose Concept-Aware LoRA, a novel fine-tuning method that selectively identifies and updates only the weights related to the necessary concepts, reducing overfitting and preserving pretrained knowledge. \item Concept-Aware LoRA enables T2I models to generate well-aligned and informative samples beyond training data.
+This addresses data scarcity by generating image-label pairs from underrepresented distributions (\eg, adverse weather), improving segmentation performance. \item Our method achieves state-of-the-art performance across various settings, including a +2.30\% mIoU improvement in few-shot and +1.34\% in fully supervised settings on Cityscapes, as well as an average gain of +1.53\% mIoU on domain generalization benchmarks. \end{enumerate}